ashwathrabindranath/LA-restaurant-data-analysis/README.md

 # LA-restaurant-data-analysis

-See the Jupyter notebook for an example of clustering applied to LA restaurant data.
+See the Jupyter notebook for an example of clustering applied to LA restaurant and market data.